Reimagine Public Safety

 We would expect our leaders to hear these calls for justice and take action to make the change we need and deserve.
 Unfortunately, Joe Buscaino, my Council Member, was one of two dissenting Council Members to oppose a $150 million cut in LAPD’s $1.8 billion budget.
 However, someone like Buscaino who has received more than $220,000 in cop money, and is a former cop himself, can’t be trusted to hold police officers accountable.
 Let alone change public safety.

 In Los Angeles, the police are too often the first response to Angelenos going through a crisis.
-However, the police should not be the first response to every situation.
+Police are not trained to deal with crises that require a peaceful, trauma-informed response.
+Therefore, they shouldn't be the first response to every situation.
 In many cases, a police officer's presence is not only inappropriate but dangerous.
 Nearly a quarter of all people killed by police in America had a mental health condition.

 When an unhoused Angeleno is going through a mental health crisis, it is the police that gets called to handle it.
 These situations usually don't end well.
 One in three times a police officer used force, it involved an unhoused person.

-Over the past five and half years, LA taxpayers have foot the bill of $245 Million in LAPD settlements.
-This month, April 2021, LA taxpayers paid $1.6 million for three more LAPD settlements.
+Over the past 5 years, LA taxpayers have foot the bill of $245 Million in LAPD settlements.
+April 2021, LA taxpayers paid $1.6 million for three more LAPD settlements.
 One of the police-involved shootings resulted in the death of someone with a mental disability.

 Disinvestment in social services coincides with an increase in police funding.
 We need to end the criminalization of poverty and mental health and provide a well-funded social safety net to protect Angelenos going through hardships.

 Our communities are safer when we invest in them.
 It's often said that a government’s budget is a statement of its values.
 Our budget for too long has undervalued public investments in our community.
-More than half of our city’s unrestricted general fund goes towards LAPD.
+Majority of our city’s unrestricted general fund goes towards LAPD.
+Everyday, we are spending $8 million on policing.
 That's money that can be put towards social work services, mental health services, public housing, public transportation, and many other investments in our community.

-Imagine what our city could look like if someone we loved was going through a crisis and rather than have a police officer with a gun and handcuffs at the door, there was an unarmed community safety advocate who is trained and ready to help.
+Imagine what our city could look like if someone we loved was going through a crisis and rather than have a police officer with a gun and handcuffs at the door, there was a social worker who is trained and ready to help.

 We can have a Los Angeles that values everyday people and prioritizes reinvesting in our communities rather than policing them, but we need leaders who are more loyal to their constituents, not police associations.